Kaihua-Chen/cog-nvs/README.md

 This processing step can take ~20 min or longer, depending on your system performance.

 5. Go back to **Section 2 (Inference)** and run on evaluation renders

+## 5. Evaluation

+We provide evaluation code to reproduce the quantitative results reported in the paper on Kubric-4D, ParallelDomain4D, and DyCheck.

+See [eval/README.md](eval/README.md) for evaluation instructions.

 ## Acknowledgements